nleanba/typst-theoretic/main.typ

 - Except for ```typ #show ref: theoretic.show-ref```, no "setup" is strictly necessary.

-  Customisation of the environments is acheived via parameters on the #fn-link("theorem") function.
+  Customisation of the environments is achieved via parameters on the #fn-link("theorem") function.
   You can use e.g. ```typ #let lemma = theoretic.theorem.with(kind: "lemma", supplement: "Lemmma", /* ... */)```.
   #qed[→ See @styling]